This episode of CS is titled “Augustine – Part 1.”

 An elder named Simplicianus made Augustine his personal project.
 He gave Augustine a copy of a commentary on Paul by Marius Victorinus, who’d converted from Neo-Platonism to Christianity 30 years before.
 Being a Neo-Platonist himself, Augustine went through something of an intellectual conversion, if not a spiritual transformation.

 Augustine’s future was bright.
 He had a prestigious job, committed friends, wealth, influence and he was still young and healthy.
 But inwardly he was miserable.
 His mother Monica suggested what he needed was a normal family.
 Of course, she was against his long-time but illicit affair with his girlfriend, the mother of his son.
-She’d followed him on all his various moves; to Tagaste from Carthage, to Rome, then Milan.
-Monica Told Augustine his girlfriend was keeping him form finding a suitable wife, someone more fit for his social standing.
-Though Augustine loved her, his mother’s constant urging he put her away eventually moved him to locate his inner unrest with his mistress.
-So he put her away.
-He then proposed to a young woman of wealth & society.
-Problem is, she was too young to marry at that time and the date was set in a distant future.
-Augustine could not master his lust, and only a short time after breaking up with his mistress, he found another.
+She’d followed him on all his various moves; to Tagaste from Carthage to Rome, then Milan.
+Monica told Augustine his girlfriend was keeping him from finding a suitable wife, someone more fit for his social standing.
+Though Augustine loved her, his mother’s constant urging to put her away eventually moved him to locate his inner unrest with his mistress.
+So he ended their relationship.
+He then proposed to a young woman of wealth and society.
+Problem is, she was too young to marry so a far-off date was set.
+Augustine couldn’t master his lust, and only a short time after breaking up with his mistress, he found another.
 From Augustine’s own account of his struggle in the Confessions, we might describe his problem as a sexual addiction.
 His inner battle between the higher call of virtue and the lower pull toward vice threatened to tear him apart in a mental breakdown.

 It was then, as he devoured material in his quest for truth that he heard of Christian hermits like Anthony of Egypt who’d mastered their fleshly desires.
 Their example shamed Augustine.
 Until then he’d considered Christians as intellectually inferior — yet they were able to accomplish a victory over sin he’d been powerless to attain.
 He began to wonder if maybe Christianity possessed a power he’d missed.